dymani/dymani.github.io/_posts/2016-05-13-previous-progress.md

 <h3>Previous progress</h3>

-In this blog post, I will talk about some progress I made before I set up this devblog. ;)
+In this blog post, I will talk about some progress I made before I set up this devblog.<!--break--> ;)

 <h4>First game - Snake</h4>

 ![](/assets/image/blog_setup.png)

-Remaking Snake is the goal for my first few games in wirtten in C++.<!--break-->
+Remaking Snake is the goal for my first few games in wirtten in C++.

 I first wrote two ASCII-based Snake clones.
 The first one is terrible since the scaling is all wrong.The second one is better in my opinion.